 - Jefferson is the second oldest medical College/hospital in the country.

 - Sidney Kimmel Medical College is America’s largest private medical College.

 - Clinical Training at Jefferson provides a well-rounded general surgery education with clinical rotations in each of the general surgery subspecialties and significant operating experience in a variety of training environments

 - Boards: For the past 10 years, 98 percent of graduating Jefferson surgical residents have passed both the written and oral boards.
-Of residents who complete Jefferson's surgical program more than 80 percent seek further specialty training, while the remainder enter general surgery practice.
+Nearly all residents seek further specialty training after completion of their residency.